Invincible (character)

 Invincible (Markus Sebastian "Mark" Grayson) is a superhero created by writer Robert Kirkman and artist Cory Walker, currently drawn by Ryan Ottley.
 Invincible first appeared in a preview as part of Savage Dragon #102 (August 2002), before graduating to his own self-titled regular series in 2003, as the premier title in Image Comics' then-new superhero line, a relaunch of the Image Universe.
 Invincible appears in Invincible, Bomb Queen, Noble Causes, The Pact, Savage Dragon, The Astounding Wolf-Man, Dynamo 5, I Hate Fairyland — I Hate Image, and Battle Beast.

 Born in 1987, Invincible is the son of Omni-Man, an extraterrestrial superhero of the Viltrumite race.
 Invincible inherited his father's complete array of superpowers and has sworn to protect the Earth.
 As a teenager, he had trouble adjusting to his newfound powers and coping with the reality of superhero work and his origins.

-Invincible is voiced by Patrick Cavanaugh in the 2008 motion comic series and Steven Yeun in the 2021 Amazon television series.
+Invincible is voiced by Patrick Cavanaugh in the 2008 motion comic series, Steven Yeun in the 2021 television series, and Aleks Le in the 2026 video game Invincible VS.